 If you’ve been involved in an accident on someone else’s property, contact a Baltimore premises liability lawyer at Leppler Injury Law for help.
-We understand the law surrounding falling accidents and premises liability.
+Our Maryland personal injury law firm understands the law surrounding falling accidents and premises liability.
 We’ll fight for your right to just and fair financial compensation for injuries caused by these accidents.

 Common Types of Premises Liability Accidents

 Any accident on another person’s property or an accident at a public place or store falls in the premise liability category.
 Some of the most common examples of these accidents include:

 - Slips, Trips, and Falls.
 It’s unusual to slip or trip and fall for no reason, absent some medical condition.
 There is usually an unsafe environment of some sort that caused the fall.
 Wet floors, oil spills, uneven surfaces, and defective stairs or walkways are all common reasons to slip or trip and fall.

 - Inadequate Maintenance.
 Improperly maintained appliances, light fixtures, staircases, elevators, etc. can all cause injuries if they fail at just the right time.

 - Negligent Security.
 Parking lots, garages, hotels, and other commercial properties may have no or inadequate security or lighting.
 This can create the opportunity for any number of crimes in which a negligent security lawyer would need to step in.